juju/docs/src/en/getting-started.md

 # Getting started with Juju 2.0

-!!!
-WARNING: Juju 2.0 is still in beta, as are these instructions.
-We would love you to try Juju 2.0, but we don't yet recommend it for a production environment.

 The instructions here will get you up and running and deliver the best-possible experience.
 At the moment, that means using the very latest release of Ubuntu, [16.04LTS (Xenial)](http://www.ubuntu.com/download/).